Noah

 Among the many gods that clamor for attention, I’m most amused by the god of my youth, the violent one from The Old Testicle who tolerates human scourge for only so long before scouring surfaces.

-I remember the moment I learned that the ark was separated by stakes to prevent breeding.
 Ever seen a pig’s penis - corkscrewed and pink, it’s a nice reminder that there is more than one reason to gouge your eyes.

 *

-Yesterday, over breakfast, when my daughter accused my husband of being strict, he recounted the story of Noah.
+Yesterday, over breakfast, when my daughter accused my husband of being too strict, he recounted the story of Noah.

 “Consider having a dad like that guy,” he said, “Who opened the floodgates of heaven when he’d had enough, and erased everything in one giant, genocidal wave.”